3ktan/Tantan-Bot/README.md

 # Tantanyan
-A simple bot is written in Python
+A simple bot for discord is written in Python
 # Note:
 And the code is ugly, I know ._."